vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 History of Dharmaśööstra ' by the head waters of the Vitasta deity presiding over the sctcral boty and to the minor slopes of moun springs, pools and lakes 10 ubich taids that surround' it.
 Hrouen Kaśmira aboonds.
 Both NAI (1130 Thsang (Beal's BRWW vol 1.
 31) and R (I 38 ) state that there p 148) states that 'Kaśmira kingdom is not & spot 10 Kaśmira even as is about 7000 24 (one la being equal small as a grain of sesamum which to about 5 miles). that as the is aot a tirtba and has not a naga country is protected by a dragon at as its presiding deity has always

 In Aia A assumed superiority (vol II 354 ) Abul Tazł nolcs among neighbouring people, that that there were in his day 45 shrines they love learning and are well of Mabadeta, 64 of Visau.
 3 of instructed and that (8.
-149) the Brahma and 22 of Durgā and that country was once a dragon lake and 10 700 places there were gras en that afterwards it became dry' images of sales which were The words of Hiouen Thsang reser worshipped and about which to an ancient legend according to wonderful stories were told, R which Kashmir was originally a lake (I 72) and Na (313-314) say (called Satīsaras) 6 yojanas long and that the country of Kasmira is 3 yojanas wide and later became Parvati, that the krog thercol Satideśa (NM 64-66), toat Umā should be deemed to be a part of herself is the country of Kasmira śrva and that none wbo desires (NM 31), that the divine Vitasta prosperity should disobes (or disrc rising in the Himalayas is like the spect) the king R (I. 42) simanta (line parting the hair) of summarises in one verse the peculiar this holy land (NM 45) The features of Kaśmira viz learning, legend runs that Visnu conferred a lofty duelliogs, saffron, water boon on Vāsukı-Qhga who prayed to coutaining ice and grapes, flesc Visad when Garuda began to devour are common bere, although rarc in all nāgas that he should stay in the the three worlds Satidesa along with tbe other pāgas, Kaśyapapadam( under Gayā) Vā 109. that po enemy would bull any nāga 18, 111 49 and 58 (NM 105-107) and that Nila was made Kasvapatirtham A (called Kalasarpih) hog of nāgas in the Satidesa (NM
+149) the Brahma and 22 of Durgā and that country was once a dragon lake and 10 700 places there were gras en that afterwards it became dry' images of sales which were The words of Hiouen Thsang reser worshipped and about which to an ancient legend according to wonderful stories were told, R which Kashmir was originally a lake (I 72) and Na (313-314) say (called Satīsaras) 6 yojanas long and that the country of Kasmira is 3 yojanas wide and later became Parvati, that the krog thercol Satideśa (NM 64-66), toat Umā should be deemed to be a part of herself is the country of Kasmira śrva and that none wbo desires (NM 31), that the divine Vitasta prosperity should disobes (or disrc rising in the Himalayas is like the spect) the king R (I. 42) simanta (line parting the hair) of summarises in one verse the peculiar this holy land (NM 45) The features of Kaśmira viz learning, legend runs that Viṣṇu conferred a lofty duelliogs, saffron, water boon on Vāsukı-Qhga who prayed to coutaining ice and grapes, flesc Visad when Garuda began to devour are common bere, although rarc in all nāgas that he should stay in the the three worlds Satidesa along with tbe other pāgas, Kaśyapapadam( under Gayā) Vā 109. that po enemy would bull any nāga 18, 111 49 and 58 (NM 105-107) and that Nila was made Kasvapatirtham A (called Kalasarpih) hog of nāgas in the Satidesa (NM

 vā 77 87, Br.
 III 13 98, B (ander